 Every bus in the TCAT fleet has a bicycle rack mounted on the front.
 These racks can help cyclists tame the hills and weather of Tompkins County.
 There is no additional fare for using the bike racks.

 The safety and convenience of people walking, biking and driving to access the bus system is very important to us.
 We support pedestrian and bicycle networks and park & ride lots in our community.
 Better sidewalks and trails, bike storage and improved bus stops increases convenience and safety of people riding TCAT buses.

 TCAT is an Innovator

 The bike racks are easy to use.
-Just follow these simple instructions and rules.
+Just follow these steps.

 Loading Your Bike:

 - Tell the bus driver that you are loading a bike.

 - Always approach the bus from the curb side.